 noigroup logo

-Understanding the common by learning from the rare (Period blog No 4)
+Understanding the common by learning from the rare (Period blog #4)

-By Noigroup HQ Education for all 01 Aug 2018
+By Noigroup HQ Education for all, Women's health, Pelvic pain 01 Aug 2018

-This is the fourth in a series of posts from our friend Professor Sonia Grover
+This is the fourth in a series of posts from our friend Professor Sonia Grover, looking at the types of blockages during a period and what these uncommon problems can teach us about endometriosis.

 I have previously talked about some of the extraordinary things that happen at the time of periods, and how skipping periods is actually fine.

-Skipping periods, not having them – when we know what is happening hormonally – is fine.
-I too can get worried when there are no periods happening, as the body not making periods may be a way of the body saying – ‘I am not in good health’.
-So no periods because someone is losing weight, is under weight, or is over weight, is burning more energy with doing lots of exercise and not taking in enough calories for this, or has a significant bowel or kidney problem, is clearly not good.
+Skipping periods, not having them (when we know what is happening hormonally), is fine.
+I too can get worried when no periods are happening, as the body not making periods may be a way of the body saying, ‘I am not in good health’.
+So no periods because someone is losing weight, is underweight or overweight, or is burning more energy by doing lots of exercise and not taking in enough calories for this, or has a significant bowel or kidney problem, is clearly not good.

-On the other hand when someone is skipping periods due to using the pill continuously, or has no or minimal periods due to a hormonal intrauterine system- then that is fine – because we know what is going on and we know that there are balanced hormones – just like we know why a pregnant or breast feeding woman is not having periods.
+On the other hand, when someone is skipping periods due to using the pill continuously, or has no or minimal periods due to a hormonal intrauterine system, then that is fine because we know what is going on, and we know that there are balanced hormones.
+Just like how we know why a pregnant or breastfeeding woman is not having periods.

 Learning from the unusual

-Some teenage girls are born with a problem so that when their periods start, the blood can’t come out due a blockage occurring somewhere between the uterus and the lower end of the vagina, at the hymen.
+Some teenage girls are born with a problem so that when their periods start, the blood can’t come out due to a blockage occurring at the hymen – somewhere between the uterus and the lower end of the vagina.
 This can be pretty painful as you could well imagine.
-The blockage may be anywhere between the level of the hymen, which is called an ‘imperforate hymen’ ( this is really easy to fix), or more complicated problems such as a blockage part way up the vagina – a transverse vaginal septum, or a missing or blocked cervix.
-There can be other blockages affecting one side where there are 2 uteri present. ( Yes – it can all get a bit complicated! – but mostly these problems are relatively straightforward to fix).
+The blockage may be anywhere between the level of the hymen, which is called an ‘imperforate hymen’ ( this is very easy to fix).
+Or more complicated, such as a blockage part way up the vagina – a transverse vaginal septum – or a missing or blocked cervix.
+There can be other blockages affecting one side where there are two uteri present.
+Yes, it can all get a bit complicated!
+But mostly, these problems are relatively straightforward to fix.

-What I want to focus on is the effect of the blockage.
-When a blockage is present, the periods will still start and are actually happening – but as the blood can’t get out, it has to back track and thus flows up through the tubes and into the young woman’s insides ( into her peritoneal cavity).
-I have mentioned this before – this is called retrograde menstruation (backward flowing periods).
+When a blockage is present, the periods will still start and are actually happening.
+But as the blood can’t get out, it has to backtrack and thus flows up through the tubes and into the young womans insides – into her peritoneal cavity.
+I have mentioned this before, this is called retrograde menstruation (backward flowing periods).
 As I mentioned in my last blog, this actually happens to some degree in just about every woman, but where there is a complete blockage, all the period blood has to go backwards and thus by the time we see these young women, they may have been doing this for one or two years.
 These young women almost invariably have pelvic pain and endometriosis, in fact, quite bad endometriosis.

 How do I know this?
 Sometimes we don’t operate immediately but instead stop the periods altogether for several months or even a year or so.
 Our aim is to stop the periods but also to stop the pain that the periods and the back bleeding are causing.
-By stopping the bleeding we are usually able to fix most, if not all of the pain.
+By stopping the bleeding, we are usually able to fix most, if not all of the pain.
 We think it is important to stop the pain, as recurrent or ongoing pain probably contributes to the development of chronic pain.
-We then do the operation to fix the blockage when it suits the young woman – waiting for school holidays, or till exams are finished, or after the sports competition finals etc.
+We then do the operation to fix the blockage when it suits the young woman, waiting for school holidays, or until exams are finished, or after the sports competition finals and so forth.

 So these uncommon problems have taught us that endometriosis is quite likely to develop if you spill lots of menstrual blood inside and that in young women, this will disappear if we simply stop the spillage of retrograde blood.
 This raises some interesting questions regarding whether some endometriosis could actually be prevented!